occrg/chord-sheet-creator/README.md

 You can enter the title, artists, key, bpm, time signature and lyrics of a song and have them outputted into the console log as HTML ina  neat format so chords can be added separately.

 ## Future functionality
+1. Add chords directly in the tool.
 1. Preview HTML as you're pasting in.
-1. Add chords directly in the tool.
+1. Include button helpers for symbols and potentially common notation (flat, sharp).
 1. Allow PDF download of finished chord sheet.
 1. Ability to cope with more than one page.
 1. Host this online.